Amanrai2004/Amanrai2004/README.md

 - 🔭 I’m currently working on **Fault Detection and Isolation for Mechatronic Systems**

-- 🌱 I’m currently learning **OpenCV, Machine Learning, and Advanced Python**
+- 🌱 I’m currently learning **OpenCV, Machine Learning, and Generative AI**

 - 👨‍💻 All of my projects are available at [My Portfolio](https://github.com/AmanRai)